SCYou27/Projects_SHA3/project_SHA3-32bit/0001_reference/README.md

 # Reference traces

-Reference: the main goal of tasks in "0001_reference/" is to generate a reference trace (ref_trace.npy) for trace quality control in the next phases.
+The main goal of the tasks in "0001_reference/" is to generate a reference trace (ref_trace.npy) for trace quality control in the next phases.

 1. Please download the raw traces used in this phase from the following website: